mkukar/selfCAPTCHA/README.md

 - Python 3.5.1 or higher (64 bit version)

 ### Steps
-Note1 - It is best practice to set this up in a virtual environment such as VENV.
-See Flask installation guide link in Note2 for more info.
+Note 1 - It is best practice to set this up in a virtual environment such as VENV.
+See Flask installation guide link in Note 2 for more info.

-Note2 - Steps written for Windows and adapted from:
+Note 2 - Steps written for Windows and adapted from:

 https://flask.palletsprojects.com/en/1.1.x/installation/